-It’s true the fire started in the barn of Catherine and Patrick O’Leary on Sunday, October 8th.
-They lived at 137 DeKoven St. on Chicago’s West Side.
-But poor scapegoat Kate was not milking the cows at the time, as was later popularized by the relentless press.
-She and her husband were instead fast asleep in their bedroom.
-They were morning laborers you see, up at the crack of dawn to milk their 5 cows and make deliveries.
-By 8:30 pm, after doing chores, feeding their children and putting them to bed, they were legitimately exhausted.
+It’s true the infamous fire started in the barn of Catherine and Patrick O’Leary on Sunday night, October 8th, 1871.
+They lived at 137 DeKoven Street on Chicago’s West Side.
+But poor scapegoated Kate was not milking the cows at the time, as was later popularized by the relentless press looking for someone to blame.
+She and her husband were instead fast asleep in their bedroom after a long day.
+They were morning laborers you see, up at the crack of dawn to milk their 5 cows and make deliveries to their neighbors.
+By 8:30 pm, after doing chores, feeding both their animals and their children and putting them to bed, they were legitimately exhausted.

-Once it too began to burn, there would be no controlling the blaze with paltry bucket brigades.
+Once the barn and shed began to burn, there would be no controlling the blaze with paltry bucket brigades.

-The great fire burned clear to Lake Michigan before rain finally killed the monster.
+The Great Chicago Fire burned clear to Lake Michigan before rain finally extinguished the monster.